MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 # Business continuity and disaster recovery considerations for Azure Virtual Desktop

 Azure Virtual Desktop is a Microsoft managed service that provides a control plane for your desktop virtualization environment.
-The service is free of charge.
+Costs for the service are included as part of eligible licenses, see [Azure Virtual Desktop Pricing](https://azure.microsoft.com/pricing/details/virtual-desktop/).
 Microsoft doesn't offer a financially backed [service-level agreement (SLA)](https://azure.microsoft.com/support/legal/sla/virtual-desktop) for the services.
 Despite no SLA, we try to achieve at least 99.9 percent availability for the Azure Virtual Desktop service URLs.

 > [!NOTE]
 > The availability of the session host virtual machines in your subscription is covered by the [Azure Virtual Machines SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines).